openblockchains/awesome-diem/README.md

 > passed as arguments to procedures, and so on.
 First-class resources are a very general concept that
 > programmers can use not only to implement safe digital assets but also to write correct business
 > logic for wrapping assets and enforcing access control policies.
 The safety and expressivity of Move
-> have enabled us to implement significant parts of the Libra protocol in Move, including Libra coin,
+> have enabled us to implement significant parts of the Diem protocol in Move, including Diem coin,
 > transaction processing, and validator management.